KeyframeFace: Language-Driven Facial Animation via Semantic Keyframes: KeyframeFace Dataset

+\paragraph{Motion Collection.} To ensure interpretability and seamless integration with production-grade animation pipelines, we adopt the ARKit blendshape format as our motion representation.
+Facial performances were captured at 60 Hz using an iPhone equipped with a TrueDepth camera, yielding 61-dimensional semantic blendshape vectors extracted per frame.
+Leveraging this high-fidelity yet accessible setup, we curated a dataset of 2,100 motion sequences from 21 professional actors.
+Each sequence was recorded following specific scripts to ensure realistic, context-aware facial expressions.
+Actors were provided with scripts covering diverse real-world scenarios and emotional contexts, and instructed to perform naturally, ensuring the collected expressions are both contextually grounded and expressively diverse.

-For each motion sequence, we manually selected the keyframes specified in the script.
-A keyframe is defined as the temporal moment that captures the peak expression of a specific emotional transition or microstate as described in the script.
-Annotators reviewed each video and identified frames that precisely matched the textual keyframe descriptions.
+\paragraph{Keyframe Selection.} For each motion sequence, keyframes are manually selected based on the generated scripts, where each keyframe captures the peak of a specific emotional transition or microstate.
+Scripts are adjusted where necessary to reflect the actor's actual performance, ensuring consistency between textual descriptions and captured expressions.
 For every keyframe, we store the frame index, the corresponding ARKit coefficient vector, and the extracted frame image.

-\subsubsection{Data Augmentation}
+\subsection{Data Augmentation}